Boytobeaman/cnboxstore.com/wp-content/plugins/so-widgets-bundle/readme.txt

 === SiteOrigin Widgets Bundle ===
-Tags: bundle, widget, button, slider, image, carousel, price table, google maps, tinymce, social links Requires at least: 4.2
+Tags: widget, button, slider, hero, google maps, image, carousel, features, icons, price table, tinymce, social icons Requires at least: 4.2
-Tested up to: 5.2
+Tested up to: 5.9
+Requires PHP: 5.6.20
-Stable tag: 1.15.7
+Stable tag: 1.32.3
-Build time: 2019-05-22T09:57:58-07:00
+Build time: 2022-04-08T17:33:07+02:00
 License: GPLv3 or later
-Contributors: gpriday, braam-genis
+Contributors: gpriday, braam-genis, alexgso
 Donate link: https://siteorigin.com/downloads/premium/

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
-All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.
+The SiteOrigin Widgets Bundle gives you all the elements you need to build modern, responsive, and engaging website pages.
+Using the Widgets Bundle, you can quickly and effortlessly add buttons, sliders, heroes, maps, images, carousels, features, icons, and so much more.

 == Description ==

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
-All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.
+The SiteOrigin Widgets Bundle gives you all the elements you need to build modern, responsive, and engaging website pages.
+Using the Widgets Bundle, you can quickly and effortlessly add buttons, sliders, heroes, maps, images, carousels, features, icons, and so much more.

-Widgets are great.
-No matter where you’re using them.
-In a [Page Builder](http://siteorigin.com/page-builder/) page or on your widgetized areas.
-It's even compatible with other popular page building plugins.
+SiteOrigin Widgets are ready to be used **anywhere**, in [Page Builder by SiteOrigin](https://siteorigin.com/page-builder/), in the Block Editor or your theme's widget areas.
+The Widgets Bundle is even compatible with other popular page-building plugins.

 [vimeo https://vimeo.com/102103379]

-The collection is growing, but here’s what we have so far.

-* Google Maps Widget that's going places.
-* Button Widget that you’ll love to click.
-* Image Widget that’ll let you add images everywhere.
-* Call To Action Widget that’ll get your users performing the actions you want.
-* Slider Widget that slides images and HTML5 videos.
-* Price Table Widget that’ll help you sell more.
-* Post Carousel Widget that displays your posts as a carousel.
-* Features Widget that lets you display a set of site or service features.
-* Video Widget to get your videos out there.
-* Headline Widget to get you noticed.
-* Social Links Widget to show you're active.
-* Accordion Widget to compress your content.
-* Contact Form Widget to let people know you care.
-* Editor Widget let's you richly edit text anywhere.
-* Hero Widget that'll save your site design.
-* Icon Widget for when only icons will do.
-* Image Grid Widget that'll let you add images everywhere... in a grid.
-* Layout Slider Widget lets you build layouts on slides using SiteOrigin Page Builder.
-* Masonry Widget to add images in a masonry layout.
-* Tabs Widget that'll let you group content into tabbed sections.
-* Taxonomy Widget to display a post's taxonomies.
-* Testimonials Widget to show people what your users/customers think of you.

-Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
-You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.
+Our collection is growing; here's what we have so far:

+- **Accordion:** Squeeze a lot of content into a small space.
+- **Anything Carousel:** Display images, text, or any other content in a carousel.
+- **Button:** A simple button widget with a variety of styling options.
+- **Call To Action:** Get users moving in the right direction.
+- **Contact Form:** A lightweight contact form builder.
+- **Editor:** Rich text editing anywhere.
+- **Features:** Displays a block of features with icons.
+- **Google Maps:** Help your site find its place and give it some direction.
+- **Headline:** A widget to get you noticed.
+- **Hero Image:** More than just a large image.
+Support for headings, text, buttons, slides, and background videos.
+- **Icon:** For when only icons will do.
+- **Image:** A simple image widget with massive power.
+- **Image Grid:** Display a grid of images.
+Also useful for displaying client logos.
+- **Image Slider:** A simple, easy-to-use slider with support for image layering and HTML5 videos.
+- **Layout Slider:** Build layouts on slides using SiteOrigin Page Builder.
+- **Post Carousel:** Display your posts as a carousel.
+- **Price Table:** A simple yet powerful interface for building a price table.
+- **Simple Masonry:** A masonry layout for images.
+Images can link to your posts.
+- **Social Media Buttons:** Customizable buttons which link to your social media profiles.
+- **Tabs:** Group content into tabbed sections.
+- **Taxonomy:** Display the selected taxonomy for the current post.
+- **Testimonials:** Share your product or service testimonials in a variety of different layouts.
+- **Video:** Play your self or externally hosted videos in a customizable player.

+= Ready to Be Used Anywhere =

+- **Page Builder by SiteOrigin:** Insert widgets in Page Builder by SiteOrigin in either the Classic Editor or Page Builder Layout Block in the Block Editor.
+- **Block Editor:** The Widgets Bundle is 100% Block Editor compatible.
+Insert widgets using the SiteOrigin Widgets Block featuring a live widget search form.
+- **Theme and Plugin Widget Areas:** Insert widgets in any theme or plugin widget area.
+- **In Other Popular Page Builder Plugins:** Insert widgets in Elementor or Beaver Builder.

+= Built for Speed =

+We carefully built each widget for the best possible page size and load time.
+The Widgets Bundle is perfectly compatible with [Autoptimize](https://wordpress.org/plugins/autoptimize/) and all other major performance plugins.

+= SEO Optimized =

+The Widgets Bundle uses modern SEO best practices and seamlessly integrates with all major SEO plugins.

+= Accessibility Ready =

+The Widgets Bundle is accessibility-ready.
+Tab through all form fields and settings, make changes without using a mouse.

+= Actively Developed =

+SiteOrigin has been creating magical tools for your WordPress website since 2011.
+We actively develop the Widgets Bundle with updates released several times a month, including new features and fixes as required.
+View our Widgets Bundle work on [GitHub](https://github.com/siteorigin/so-widgets-bundle).

+= Create Custom Widgets =

+Access a huge array of features and save time by developing custom widgets for your theme or plugin on the Widgets Bundle Framework.
+Read more in our extensive [developer documentation](https://siteorigin.com/docs/widgets-bundle/).

 == Documentation ==